 Most patients are admitted to the hospital on the morning of their surgery.
-If only half of your thyroid is removed, you may be able to go home that same evening, depending on how you feel.
-If you don't feel well enough to go home, if your surgery was late in the day, if you live alone or far away, or if you've had the entire thyroid removed, you will be able to go home the next day.
+If only half of your thyroid is removed, you can often go home that same evening, depending on how you feel.
+If you don't feel well enough to go home, or if you've had the whole thyroid removed, you will be able to go home the next day.